 Role-based access overview

+The system forms are added to a single deployable application.
 In deployable applications, access permissions are based on roles.
 Like groups, roles have permissions to access forms, fields, active links, and so on.
 Unlike groups, however, roles are defined for an application and are then associated with groups on the server where the application is deployed.

 For more information, see Creating and mapping roles.